 This summer while I was attempting to mentally prepare for the upcoming school year, I started reflecting on my current level of exhaustion.
-As I surfed the internet looking for helpful suggestions on how to revive my enthusiasm, I came across an awesome Facebook group, “Principal Life.”
-(Principal Life is a private group for school principals, vice-principals and other members of school admin teams to ask questions and share advice.)
+As I surfed the internet looking for helpful suggestions on how to revive my enthusiasm, I came across an awesome Facebook group, “Principal Life,” a private group for school principals, vice-principals and other members of school admin teams to ask questions and share advice.

 Curious about what kind of response I might receive, I posted the following question on the group:

-To my shock and absolute delight, dozens of principals piled into the discussion thread promptly, all offering the most empowering suggestions.
-Truthfully, the words of wisdom and support from these complete strangers buoyed me up and gave me the courage and strength to start my year with renewed vigor.
-Now, I would like to share with you, the wise and kind suggestions I received from our principal colleagues all over the world!
+To my shock and absolute delight, dozens of principals piled into the discussion thread promptly, all offering empowering suggestions.
+The words of wisdom and support from these complete strangers buoyed me up and gave me the courage and strength to start my year with renewed vigor.
+These were the suggestions that stood out most to me:

-Take Time to Reflect.
+- Take Time to Reflect.
 What do you like about the job?
-What are the issues (what do you hate)?
+What do you dislike?
 What are your capabilities?
 What do you need to do to take care of yourself?
-Create a personal vision board to help you stay focused and keep your balance (for easy reference, store it on your phone, computer screen, and/or frame on desk).
+Create a personal vision board to help you stay focused and keep your balance.
+Store it on your phone, computer screen, or a frame on your desk for easy reference.

-Take Care of your Physical Health.
+- Take Care of your Physical Health.
 Eat lunch every day.
 Exercise.
-Plan a date with a friend (preferably, one who does not work in education, so you can get a professional mental break).
-Never miss medical/dental/eye/massage appointments.
+Plan a date with a friend, preferably one who does not work in education, so you can get a professional mental break.
+Never miss personal care or health-related appointments.
 Get annual check-ups for your health.

-Set Work Hour Boundaries.
-No emails/phone calls between 7 pm and 7 am (when you go home: go home!).
+- Set Work Hour Boundaries.
+Don’t answer emails or phone calls between 7 pm and 7 am – when you go home, go home.
 Leave your computer at school.
 Don’t discuss your work problems at home.

-Establish Flexible Work Practices.
+- Establish Flexible Work Practices.
 Determine your annual goals, and then eliminate any tasks which may interfere with that or over-load you.
-Pick leaders and create committees to share/delegate the workload.
-Encourage a change of scenery by staying out of your office during, before or after school, recess and lunch breaks (in hallways).
-Every day, visit other classrooms.
+Pick leaders and create committees to share or delegate the workload.
+Make breakfast your non-negotiable time with different students every two weeks.
+Give yourself a change of scenery by going out of your office before or after school and during recess and lunch breaks.
+Visit different classrooms every day.
 Give yourself permission to miss some deadlines when you have too much on your plate.
-At the end of the day: write down three accomplishments as well as any issues that consume you and give yourself permission to let them go for the evening.
-Make breakfast your non-negotiable time with different students every two weeks.
+At the end of the day, write down three accomplishments as well as any issues that consume you and give yourself permission to let them go for the evening.

-Gain Knowledge from your Colleagues and Resources.
-Connect with other Principals (“Principal Life” is awesome!).
+- Gain Knowledge from your Colleagues and Resources.
+Connect with other Principals.
 Read “Balance Like a Pirate” and “Compassion Fatigue”.
 Attend “The Breakthrough Coach” training.